feathersjs/feathers/readme.md

-# Feathry
+# Feathers

-#### An ultra scalable, data oriented framework built for tomorrow's web.
+> An ultra scalable, feather weight, data oriented framework built for tomorrow's web.

-The core focus of Feathry is **your data**.
+The core focus of Feathers is **your data**.
 We believe that ultimately your app's purpose is to manage data in some fashion and so that's all you should really need to deal with.
 Managing your data.
-Feathry provides a deadly simple way of managing your data and allows you to provide this data via REST and SocketIO APIs with NodeJS.
+Feathers provides a deadly simple way of managing your data and allows you to provide this data via REST and SocketIO APIs with NodeJS.

 ## Why Another NodeJS Framework?